antmicro/kenning/README.rst

     python -m edge_ai_tester.scenarios.inference_performance \
         edge_ai_tester.modelwrappers.classification.tensorflow_pet_dataset.TensorFlowPetDatasetMobileNetV2 \
         edge_ai_tester.datasets.pet_dataset.PetDataset \
-        build/report-directory \
-        report-name \
+        build/result.json \
-        --model-path build/trained-model.h5 \
+        --model-path edge_ai_tester/resources/models/classification/tensorflow_pet_dataset_mobilenetv2.h5 \
         --dataset-root build/pet-dataset

 The obligatory arguments for the script are:

 * ``ModelWrapper``-based class that implements the model loading, I/O processing and inference method,
 * ``Dataset``-based class that implements fetching of data samples and evaluation of the model,
-* ``build/report-directory``, which is the path where the JSON with benchmark results, along with plots for quality and performance metrics are stored,
+* ``build/result.json``, which is the path to the output JSON file with benchmark results.
-* ``report-name``, which is the name of the report that will act as prefix for all files generated and saved in the ``build/report-directory``.

 The remaining parameters are specific to the ``ModelWrapper``-based class and ``Dataset``-based class.